php/web-doc/tutorial/editing.md

 <!-- $Revision$ -->
 <!-- CREDITS: johnsmith -->
 ```
-Numbers came from diff showed below.
+Numbers came from diff showed above.
 If you want to add yourself to credits tag which already exists, separate
 usernames with coma, i.e.: `<!-- CREDITS: george, johnsmith -->`.

 Finally, your translation is up-to-date.
 It is quite long process but it's simple and logical when you get used to.